 What to Look For in a Cell Phone Plan

 What is it, exactly, that you need your phone to be able to do?
 Do you need it to do anything beyond make and receive phone calls?
-Will you be mostly keeping your phone connected to a Wi-Fi signal or will you need access to lots of cellular data?
+Will you mostly keep your phone connected to a Wi-Fi signal or will you need access to lots of cellular data?

-Figure out what you want and need your cell phone to do and then shop around for the plan that offers you the best price to meet those needs.
+Figure out what you want and need your cell phone for, and then shop around for the plan that offers you the best price to meet those needs.

 How to Buy a Phone With No Credit Check